joeyguerra/joeyguerra/pages/blog/2025/what-is-an-event.md

 Want to start thinking in events?

-Start writing your system’s story in past tense.
+Start writing your system's story in past tense.
 Then sit back and watch how clear the future gets.